sunnypilot/sunnypilot/docs/ford_model_action_drive_test.md

 a custom controller.
 The observer toggle is no longer exposed.
 The experiment only runs on Ford CAN FD vehicles; legacy Ford uses upstream control as well.
 See [toggle-off validation](ford_upstream_fallback.md).

+## C0 distance toggle on comma four

+With the experimental Ford controller enabled, open **Settings → toggles → C0: 1 second**.
+The toggle is visible for Ford CAN FD vehicles and can be changed while disengaged.

+- **Off (default):** C0 uses a fixed 7 m arc.
+- **On:** C0 uses a distance of max(7 m, speed × 1 second), matching the base C1 distance.

+Disengage assistance, change the toggle, and remain disengaged for at least three seconds before reengaging.
+This setting uses the existing three-second runtime parameter refresh;
+**no ignition cycle or controlsd restart is required**.
+Engaged or paused MADS and stale engagement messages prevent applying a change.
+A mode change resets the PI correction and adapter timestamps.
+Reapplying the same value does not reset anything.

+The persistent parameter is `FordC0TimeBased`.
+It cannot enable the experimental controller by itself.
+The existing Sunnylink controller-selection toggle still requires an onroad cycle.
+C1, the gains, the 7 m heading-overflow allocation, the upstream reference limits and the CAN field bounds are unchanged.
+Below 7 m/s (about 15.7 mph), both distance modes are identical.
+At 20/30/60 mph the enabled distance is approximately 8.9/13.4/26.8 m, respectively; C0 can therefore be substantially larger, especially at higher speeds.
+Its release still follows the current selected curvature immediately, with no additional slew.

+The `Ford C0 distance changed` event records an applied switch.
+Periodic tracking events include `c0_time_based` and the actual `offset_distance` in meters, including the default mode.
+Offline checks verify selection, runtime switching, resets, unchanged C1 and CAN encoding;
+they do not establish which distance the PSCM follows better.

+Validation on 2026-09-14: 410 tests and 25 subtests passed, plus Ruff and the local comma four UI construction/write/refresh/visibility/render check.
+The 54,146-cycle maneuver-route replay (`84865544361f55cb/0000011c--99f4537696`) matched `775012167` exactly with the new toggle off.
+With it on, C0 changed in 35,668 cycles (maximum difference 0.74 m), while C1 and accumulated correction remained identical on the same recorded motion.
+The two comparisons completed 216,584 controller updates and CAN round trips.
+No vehicle build, installation or road test was performed for this change.

 ## Wiring and validation